payalbnsl/RestfulWebserviceDemo/swaager.md

           .build();
     }

+It is not always desirable to expose the documentation for your entire API.
+You can restrict Swagger’s response by passing parameters to the apis() and paths() methods of the Docket class.

+As seen above, RequestHandlerSelectors allows using the any or none predicates, but can also be used to filter the API according to the base package, class annotation, and method annotations.

+PathSelectors provides additional filtering with predicates which scan the request paths of your application.
+You can use any(), none(), regex(), or ant().

+In the example below, we will instruct Swagger to include only controllers from a particular package, with specific paths, using the ant() predicate.

+@Bean
+public Docket api() {
+    return new Docket(DocumentationType.SWAGGER_2)
+      .select()
+      .apis(RequestHandlerSelectors.basePackage("org.baeldung.web.controller"))
+      .paths(PathSelectors.ant("/foos/*"))
+      .build();
+}
     Swagger 2 is enabled through the @EnableSwagger2 annotation.

 After the Docket bean is defined, its select() method returns an instance of ApiSelectorBuilder, which provides a way to control the endpoints exposed by Swagger.